Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] 100%.
 - [ ] Enough so that the Product Owner is not surprised by the value delivered by the Increment.
-- [ ] 40%, or more if the stakeholders agree.
+- [ ] 40%, or more if the Stakeholders agree.
 - [x] Any amount of time the Developers ask the Product Owner to be present.

 24. ### Question24